 If you are a community organization, such as a public library, high school students or members of community groups, including Boy Scout troops, 4-H clubs, Rotary International or other civic groups, or senior centers may be a good place to look for volunteers.

 High school students often have to satisfy a community service requirement for graduation or may need community service hours for scholarships.
 Additionally, court-ordered or court-appointed community service volunteers may be another source for public libraries, although there will be paperwork or weekly reports required for this type of volunteer.

-[Slide 7] If you are a museum or other member-oriented organization, your members can be an excellent place to find volunteers.
+If you are a museum or other member-oriented organization, your members can be an excellent place to find volunteers.
 Members of your organization and volunteers from community groups often have altruistic motivations, or are interested in the benefits your organization provides to volunteers.

-Historical and genealogical societies can also be a good source of volunteers for archives and libraries because their interests often align with those of the organization.
+Historical and genealogical societies can also be a good source of volunteers for archives and libraries because of their shared interests.

-I should also point out that I've highlighted each type of institution's "best bet" among SIVs, but that does not mean that you can't bring in SIVs from elsewhere.
-For example, a museum may also find several volunteers among other community groups and high schools.
+I should also point out that I've highlighted each type of institution's "best bet" among SIVs; however, that does not mean that you can't bring in SIVs from elsewhere.
+For example, a museum may also find several potential volunteers among other community groups and high schools.

-[Slide 8] When reaching out to potential SIVs, there are a variety of methods.
+When reaching out to potential SIVs, there are a variety of methods.
 You can contact schools, community groups, and/or courts that require community service hours.
 You can also have a section on your membership form or library card form that asks if the individual is interested in volunteering/working on a project and in what areas of volunteer service they are interested.
 This is a good way to match people to various projects.
 Using social media, digital videos, your website, emails, newsletter, blogs, and flyers can also be good ways to announce that you are seeking help with a project.

-You can also post announcements for the staff at your institution (in case people know anyone who might be interested) and also post announcements community centers, schools, or through grad programs.
-(If you will be contacting a larger institution, you may need to get in touch with a volunteer/community service department.
-They often have a list of available volunteer or internship opportunities that they maintain or email to students or members of the organization.)
+Post announcements for the staff at your institution (in case people know anyone who might be interested), as well as at community centers, schools, or grad programs.
+(If it is a larger institution, you may need to get in touch with a volunteer/community service department.
+They often have a list of available volunteer or internship opportunities that they maintain or email to students.)
 Staff, members and current volunteers can also be used as "ambassadors" for your GLAM organization- if they are going to or hosting an event that you think might be a good source for potential volunteers, have them make an announcement or distribute flyers.